damionjunk/damionjunk.sentities/README.md

 detection and sentiment. `damionjunk.sentities.sentities` contains a `(comment)` block for REPL based exploration.

-I walk through this code at my [blog](http://damionjunk.com/post/) as well.
+I walk through this code at my [blog](http://damionjunk.com/post/sentities/) as well.
-The first post in the series can be found [here](http://damionjunk.com/post/).

 After it's been running for a while, you can dump contents of `damionjunk.sentities.work/sentities`: